choderalab/ensembler/docs/examples.rst

   $ ensembler refine_explicit

 Solvates models using the number of waters determined in the previous step, then performs a short molecular dynamics simulation (default: 100 ps), using ``OpenMM``.
-The final structure is written to the compressed PDB file: ``explicit-refined.pdb.gz``, as well as serialized versions of the OpenMM system, state and integrator objects..
+The final structure is written to the compressed PDB file: ``explicit-refined.pdb.gz``, as well as serialized versions of the OpenMM System, State and Integrator objects.

 ::

   $ ensembler package_models --package_for FAH --nfahclones 3

 Packages models in the necessary directory and file structure to be run as Folding@Home projects.
-Files are written in the directory tree ``packaged_models/fah-projects/[target_id]``.
+Files are written in the directory tree ``packaged_models/fah-projects/[target id]``.